dovetail-genomics/chicago/chicagoTools/README.md

 - The following parameters specify the input files that need to be created prior to running these scripts and the output file name:
     + rmapfile: path to rmap file
     + baitmapfile: path to baitmap file
-    + outfile: the name of the output file (if not provided, will have the same name as the rmap file and the extension specific to each of the three file types: .npb (makeNPerBinFile.py), .nbpb (makeNBaitsPerBinFile.py) and .poe (makeProxOEFile.py), respectively.
+    + outfilePrefix: the name of the output file prefix, including the path (if not provided, will have the same name as the rmap file and the extension specific to each of the three file types: .npb, .nbpb and .poe, respectively.
-    + designDir: if rmapfile, baitmapfile and/or outfile are not explicitly specified, the scripts will automatically look for rmapfile and baitmapfile at this location (under the extensions
+    + designDir: if rmapfile, baitmapfile and/or outfile are not explicitly specified, the script will automatically look for rmapfile and baitmapfile at this location (under the extensions
 .rmap and .baitmap, respectively), and will also place the output files there.

-- The following options should be consistent with the corresponding settings in the Chicago R package, and the scripts need to be rerun whenever these settings are modified:
+- The following options should be consistent with the corresponding settings in the Chicago R package, and the script needs to be rerun whenever these settings are modified:
     + binsize: the size of the bins (in bps) for pooling restriction fragments
     + minFragLen: the min fragment length cutoff
     + maxFragLen: the max fragment length cutoff